yereverluvinunclebert/tbSteampunk-clock-calendar/README.md

 A FOSS Desktop Utility TwinBasic WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.

 My current TwinBasic/RC6 PSD program being worked upon now, in progress, you can download it but do expect some functionality to be incomplete and unpolished, especially as it is using a Beta-grade Compiler (TwinBasic).
-Estimated at 99% graphically complete, 90% functionally complete but only 78% code-complete.
-I am always adding in new functionality as this is an educational project for me, there are code improvements to be made, alternative methods found &c.
+Estimated at 99% graphically complete, 92% functionally complete but only 79% code-complete, mostly due to some TwinBasic workarounds needing to be fixed properly.
+I am always adding in new functionality as this is an educational project for me, there are code improvements to be made, alternative more efficient methods found &c.

 What does the program do already in its unfinished state?